 Development of calculus

-According to one pure mathematician, pure mathematicians prove theorems, and applied mathematicians construct theories.
+According to Goriely, "Applied mathematics is to pure mathematics, what pop music is to classical music."
 Pure and applied are not mutually exclusive, but they are rooted in different areas of math and problem solving.
-Though the complex math involved in pure and applied mathematics is beyond the understanding of most average Americans, the solutions developed from the processes have affected and improved the lives of all.
+Though the complex math involved in pure and applied mathematics is beyond the understanding of most people, the solutions developed from the processes have affected and improved the lives of many.

 Stay up to date on the latest science news by signing up for our Essentials newsletter.